The Yorkipoo may be small in size, but it’s big in personality and attitude, easily working its way into your heart.

 How much should I feed my Yorkiepoo?

 You should start by taking a look at the feeding recommendations on your dog’s food.
-Most of the dog foods that are high in quality suggest approximately 1 to ½ cups per 10kg of body weight per day for Yorkiepoos.
-This is because they require 15 to 25 percent more calories per pound as compared to larger breeds.
+Most of the dog foods that are high in quality suggest approximately 1 to ½ cups per 10kg of body weight per day.
+Smaller breeds require 15 to 25 percent more calories per pound as compared to larger breeds.

 How can I stop my Yorkiepoo from rushing his food at mealtimes?